 - No substitutions are allowed in kicking order.

-- Substitutions can be made for base runners that are injured, it must be the last player that was called out in the current inning or the last inning if no batters were called out in the current inning.
-The umpire will make the judgement as to the legitimacy of a injury or not.
+- Substitutions can be made for base runners that are injured, it must be the last player that was called out in the current inning or the last inning if no batters were called out in the current The umpire will make the judgement as to the legitimacy of an injury or not.

 BALL IN PLAY

 - No player may advance forward of the 1st – 3rd base diagonal line until the ball is kicked.

 - Failure to abide by this rule results in an encroachment call and a ball is awarded to the kicker at bat.
 Outfielders may not cross into the infield until the ball is kicked which also results in a called ball for (Encroachment call as well).

 - When the pitcher has control of the ball in the circle of the pitching mound live play is stopped and time is called by the umpire.
 And if a runner is more than half the distance to the next base then they can finish running to the base and However, if the runner is less than half the distance to the next base then the runner must return to the base they last touched.